-Go To Line Command
+Go - Line Number Command

-To move the insertion point to a specific line, use the Go To Line command in the Search menu.
+To move the insertion point to a specific line, use the Line Number command in the Go menu.
 When you choose this command, BBEdit opens a Go To Line sheet in the frontmost document.
 Type the number of the line you want to move to and click Go To.

-The Go to Line command will also accept relative inputs.
-Entering a value prefixed with +/ - will add that value to the current line number.
+The Line Number command will also accept relative inputs.
+Entering a value prefixed with +/- will add that value to the current line number.
 For example, with the insertion point in line 100, "+75" will move to line 175; "-75" will go to line 25.
 (As always, when you enter an unsigned number, BBEdit will move to the specified line number.)

-The Go To Line command honors the Use "Hard" Lines in Soft-Wrapped Views option in the Editing preference panel.
+Note The Line Number command honors the Use "Hard" Lines in Soft-Wrapped Views option in the Editing preference panel.